krisztin/recat/README.md

 #### The problem

 From the opening page you should be taken to a random cat when clicking 'Start'.
 I got a little perplexed.
 Nothing I've tried with <Route to> etc. worked, and I kept breaking the <Link>.
+To be fair, it was very late at night and my brain was having one of those 'toddler tantrum' times when it refuses to put in any effort until you treat it with a little YouTube but that was not going to happen.

-I have an inkling I will have to get intimate with `history.push`
+Now, on Day 2, with fresh eyes I have an inkling the answer lies with `history.push`

 #### The solution